-- Member is 1 year of age or older. - Member has achieved or maintained a positive clinical response to therapy as evidenced by a decrease in hypersensitivity (e.g., moderate to severe skin, respiratory or GI symptoms) to food-allergen. - Member will continue to maintain a food-allergen avoidance diet.
+- Member has achieved or maintained a positive clinical response to therapy as evidenced by a reduction or absence of hypersensitivity (e.g., moderate to severe skin, respiratory or GI symptoms) to food-allergen. - Member will continue to maintain a food-allergen avoidance diet.